 Air pollution is hyper-local, and even major cities monitoring is insufficient

-And this fact is related to another problem: air pollution is hyper-local, and its fluctuations over distance and time are very significant:
+And this fact is related to another problem: air pollution is hyper-local

 “If you measure things on one street, two or three blocks further away the situation can be very different” points out the Airlabs’ CEO.